For commercially funded work IfA strongly recommends the use of its quality assured Registered Organisations.

 When you employ a Registered Organisation you can be confident that it will be

-Registered Organisations must reapply for registration every two years.
-They undergo rigorous peer review, and are subject to an inspection on first application and at least once every six years.
+Registered Organisations must reapply for registration every three years.
+They undergo rigorous peer review, and are subject to an inspection on first application and then (under normal circumstances) for each registration period.

 They must have a MIfA-grade Responsible Post-holder.
 Registered Organisations are strictly bound to the IfA Code of conduct and other by-laws, they must work in accordance with defined policies and procedures, and comply with current best practice.
 They will fully document their work, findings and advice, carry adequate professional insurance, and be committed to providing their staff with a fair employment package and the IfA’s minimum salaries.